Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 • Apply for renewal 60 days before expiry

-• Visit the questura regularly to ask about the status — it really speeds up things
+• Visit the Questura regularly to ask about status — this does speed things up

 • Obtain idoneita abitativa in advance

-• If not registered in Camera di Commercio — prepare justification in advance
+• If not registered with Camera di Commercio — prepare justification in advance

 On the cost of professional support

-Full support for LA costs on average about 7,500 EUR (advance + monthly fees).
-Doing it yourself is significantly cheaper, but requires time, knowledge of Italian and readiness for mistakes.
+Full support for LA costs on average about EUR 7,500 (advance + monthly payments).
+Doing it yourself is much cheaper but requires time, Italian language skills and readiness to make mistakes.

 Conclusions